 An original or certified copy of one Primary Document or a record in the driver’s license database (i.e. a previously issued Alabama driving license/non-driver identification card).

-Your Alabama driving license can be renewed without an examination if it has been expired for less than three years.
-All applicants must pass the requisite driver examination if their Alabama license has been expired for more than three years.
+Your Alabama driving license can be renewed without an examination if it has expired for less than three years.
+All applicants must pass the requisite driver examination if their Alabama license has expired for more than three years.

 To familiarize yourself with the format of the DMV written tests, you can try our Alabama DMV sample tests here.